niemopen/niem-open-training/Main NIEM JSON Training Document.md

 - Validating against your schemas ensures your intent
 - Some XML editors can create them from schemas
 	- But you’ll always need to tweak those
-- JSON instances are more of a manual process because NIEM doesn't support JSON Schema
-	- It's in the works
 - Other tools are out there…

 ## Tips and Tricks